Brass Knuckle Volition

 I chuzzle* down my sausage and head back home.
 I pull up to my street parking and this middle aged guy comes out of his house and starts looking around but doesn’t look at my car at all.
 Which means he’s looking at me, really.
 And I know he’s got something absolutely bat-shit crazy to say to me.
 So I gather up my leftover sausage and cigarettes, get out of the car and he asks me “Are you here for Randy?”

 I say no. He says two whites live in the house I’m parked in front of and they must be down to 70 lbs by now.
-Thought I was here to bring them some food.
+He thought I was here to bring them some food.
 I’m still not sure that I should shake his hand, introduce myself, and tell him where I live in “our community.”
 Fantastical streams of crazy-talk are bound to start pouring out of his mouth.

 And they do.
 He says “A woman of Hispanic ancestry” and he sets his big blue eyes on me.
 They’re electric and dotted in the middle with the blackest most obvious pupils.
 He tells me “She comes over here to feed them all manner of toxins and poisons.”
 I’m assuming crack.
 “Oh yeah,” I tell him “I figured, from the state of disrepair.”
 The house is fairly rotted.
 The screens are sliced, the windows are cracked, and green and black are seeping upwards and downwards on white paint that hasn’t been refreshed in a good decade or more.
 The home is molding.